 But Baronsmead VCT 3 is not exactly whiter than white in that respect.
 As I pointed out in the meeting, two of the directors have served more than 9 years (contrary to the UK Corporate Governance guidance for listed companies with no adequate justification provided).
 Both Gillian Nott and Andrew Karney have been on the board since 2001 and that effectively means they can no longer be considered independent.
 In addition Gillian Nott serves on two other Baronsmead VCT boards, which also makes her non independent.
 So two of the four directors are not independent.
 Plus Mrs Nott has 7 other directorships which is excessive and contrary to ShareSoc guidelines.
 As I said to the Chairman, Anthony Townsend, I have seen other investment trusts where the board ends up being too sympathetic to the needs and desires of the fund manager as a result of having a too long and close association with them.
 That is why it is important to have a truly independent board in investment trusts.
 But it seems Mr Townsend does not intend to do anything about this situation so I voted against his reappointment.

-A full report on the Baronsmead VCT 3 AGM will be available to ShareSoc Members on the Members Network very soon.
+A full report on the Baronsmead VCT 3 AGM is available to ShareSoc Members here.